-We are passionate and driven to attain excellence.
-We are not satisfied with incremental gains.
+We are passionate and driven to attain excellence, not satisfied with incremental gains.
 We work for social justice with seriousness and a sense of urgency.
 We are resilient even in times of stress, because our work is a sacred calling.

 These values, they’re not just words on a piece of paper.
 They are the guiding document that throughout the whole year shapes how we do this work, the ethic that we bring to it, and the way that we view children.
 It’s this set of guidelines that makes HVA really different from other schools I’ve worked for.